Miniature Bull Terriers

 APPEARANCE:

-The head and skull of the Miniature Bull Terrier alike is a signature feature of the breed.
-The head is egg-shaped or oval throughout, possessing no noticeable curves or indentations.
-The appearance of the head should suggest fullness to the facial structure.
-The skull should curve slightly toward the nose, with a visibly longer space between the nose and eyes than there is between eyes and the top of the head.
-There is no stop and the black nose should tip forward at the end and be possessing of strong nostrils; with a tight jaw displaying a level or scissors bite.
-A flat forehead separates, ever so slightly, small and erect ears.
-Set high on the Miniature Bull Terrier’s head and deep into the face, the eager eyes are piercingly dark and triangular in shape.
-The eyes express intelligence and an intense devotion to its master.
-The Bull Terrier/Miniature Bull Terrier breeds are the only dogs known to have triangular shaped eyes.
+The head and skull of the Miniature Bull Terrier are signature features of the breed.
+The head is egg-shaped or oval, without noticeable curves or indentations, giving it a full, rounded appearance.
+The skull curves gently toward the nose, and there is a visibly longer space between the nose and eyes than between the eyes and the top of the head.
+The breed lacks a stop, and its black nose tips forward with strong, well-developed nostrils.
+The jaw is tight, displaying either a level or scissors bite.
+Small, erect ears are set high on the head and deep into the face.
+The eyes are piercingly dark, triangular in shape, and convey intelligence and intense devotion to their owner.
+The Bull Terrier and Miniature Bull Terrier are the only dog breeds known for their distinctive triangular-shaped eyes.

 TEMPERAMENT:

-For the Miniature Bull Terrier, early socialization is paramount to the proper development of the dog’s temperament and a pleasing personality.
-Early exposure to new people, places, things, and experiences will help the dog develop into a well-adjusted adult.
-Even with early socialization and a pleasant temperament, the Miniature Bull Terrier should never be fully trusted with other animals; close supervision is always a must for these breeds.
-Some Miniature Bull Terriers may get along with cats or dogs they were raised with, but may still be completely intolerant of other dogs they don’t know.
-Introducing new dogs to a Miniature Bull Terrier is unwise and friends that visit should be encouraged to leave their pets home.
+Early socialization is crucial for the Miniature Bull Terrier to develop a well-adjusted temperament and a pleasing personality.
+Exposing the dog to various people, places, things, and experiences will help it become more adaptable and confident as an adult.
+However, despite good socialization, the Miniature Bull Terrier should not be fully trusted with other animals, and close supervision is always required.
+While some may get along with cats or dogs they grew up with, they can still be intolerant of unfamiliar dogs.
+Introducing new dogs to a Miniature Bull Terrier is not recommended, and visitors should leave their pets at home.

 GROOMING REQUIREMENTS: